rueckstiess/mtools/doc/mloginfo.rst

 -------------------------

-The distinct section goes through the log file and group all the lines together by the type of message (it uses the "log2code" matcher).
+The distinct section goes through the log file and group all the lines together by the type of message.
 It will then output a line per group, sorted by the largest group descending.
 This will return a good overview of the log file of what kind of lines appear in the file.

 This operation can take some time if the log file is big.